This post contains high functioning anxiety test along with tips and strategies to support your anxiety recovery.

 3. To help our amygdala retain these experiences, we need to expose ourselves constantly and over time.

-4. Exposure works best when we had plenty of experience practicing MBCT and CBT so we do not worry.
+4. Exposure works best when we have plenty of experience practicing MBCT and CBT so we do not worry.

 1. Direct ERP

-Direct ERP is when we expose our amygdala to its stressors is directly.
+Direct ERP is when we expose our amygdala to its stressors directly.

 2. Indirect ERP

 Indirect ERP is when you expose yourself to a similar but less intense situation than the one that activates your anxiety.

 This is especially useful when the feared situation is not accessible to practice frequently, like airplane flights or group presentations.

 The goal here is to stimulate a similar sensation in an activity that is more accessible.
 For example, for those who fear air flights, riding an elevator or a roller coaster can simulate a similar sensation.

 If you fear public speaking, joining a public speaking group can create a similar sensation.